The evolution and development of skeletal systems in marine organisms

 If we want to understand the evolution of biomineralisation over macro-evolutionary timescale we carry out comparisons within and between phyla.

-If we want to understand the finer-scale questions on a micro-evolutioanry timescale we carry out comparisons of more closely related species, for example within a genus.
+If we want to understand the finer-scale questions on a micro-evolutionary timescale, we carry out comparisons of more closely related species, for example within a genus.

 To dig into mechanistic questions, we have to use species that are amenable to manipulation in the lab.

 We are collaborating with the Henry Lab at the University of Illinois, and the Lyons Lab at Scripps Institution of Oceanography, UC San Diego.
-This team of incredibly talented developmental biologist are firmly forging the path for Crepidula (slipper snails) as a powerful model to study the evolution of developmental processes in the Spiralia.
+This team of talented developmental biologists are developing Crepidula (slipper snails) as a powerful model to study the evolution of developmental processes in the Spiralia.
+Here in the UK, the Sleight Lab uses slipper snails as a system for both comparative and mechanistic questions.

-Links to their recent papers, resources and awesome science:
+Links to recent slipper snail papers, resources and awesome science: